johnthegreat/SpotXTracker/API Endpoints.md

 - uuid (read-only) - Unique identifier for this record.
 - name - Name of the device, 45 character maximum.
 Required.
 - description - Description of the device / friendly name / additional notes.
 Optional.
 - phoneNumber - Phone number associated with this device.
 Stored in E.164 format in the database.
-Required.
+Not required for custom integrations.